 The Rebel is a blank canvas for your self expression.
 But unlike the canvas you buy at the art store, this one’s not boring white.
-As is, its black-out engine pieces, frame, and bodywork elements look great during the day and even better at night.
+As is, its blacked-out engine pieces, frame, and bodywork elements look great during the day and even better at night.

 Another iconic element combining traditional and new, the Rebel’s instruments take a classic shape and fill it with totally up-to-date digital LCD information.
 New for 2020, the instruments now include a gear-position indicator and a fuel-consumption display.

 Another critical item in motorcycle design is the headlight.
 With the Rebel you get the best of both worlds.
 The lamp is bright and precise, while the round nacelle shape, aluminum cast headlight mount and glass lens give the Rebel a character that exudes class.